ConSolidProject/cde-satellite/draft.md

 - Error Response:
   - Code: 404 Not Found
   - Content: { error: "Project not found" }
+- Middleware:
+  - checkOwnership - Verifies if the user has the right to delete the project.

 5. Get Project Datasets